 The LeaderShop offers a variety of programs designed to help today’s youth build confidence, knowledge and leadership.
 Click each bar below for a brief description of each program or see our events calendar.

-Guys Group brings together high school boys to discuss topics of health education and build positive peer support through group discussion and activities.
+Guys' Group brings together high school boys to focus on topics such as health, relationships, and building positive peer support, all through group discussion and activities.

 This program establishes a one-to-one relationship between a screened, trained adult volunteer and a child (ages 5 through 12) in need of additional adult contact, guidance and support.